Apple Pay: Apple Cash

 Apple Cash, formerly Apple Pay Cash, is a feature that allows the transfer of money from one user to another via iMessage.
 When a user receives a payment, the funds are deposited in the recipient's Apple Cash card, where it is available for immediate use at merchants that accept Apple Pay.
 Prior to April 2022, the Apple Cash Card was provisioned as a Discover contactless debit card.
 Apple Cash device account numbers currently are issued/reissued on the Visa payment network, ensuring a larger acceptance for the Apple Cash card at more merchants.

 Alternatively, the user can choose to transfer the balance to a nominated bank account via ACH transfer.

-Since 2017, Apple Cash has been operated by Green Dot Corporation under the name "Green Dot Bank" and is available only for U.S. citizens or residents, 18 or older, with a physical residential address in the United States.
+Since 2017, Apple Cash has been operated by Green Dot Corporation under the name "Green Dot Bank" and is available only for U.S. citizens or residents, 18 or older, with a physical residential address in the United States or Puerto Rico.